 I have found multiple Andrew Cannoniers in Kittitian records of the 19th century – the previous blog post’s slave holder of 1817 (so born in the late 18th century), and two more who show up in later birth and death records.
 One, described as a white planter, was born about 1804 and died in 1865.
 Another was having children in the late 1860s, so was probably born somewhat later.
 Yet another namesake appeared in Brooklyn, NY in the 1860s.

 From various United States records, it seems that this Andrew Cannonier was born about 1843.
 In the 1870 United States census and his Brooklyn death record, his place of birth is given as the West Indies, but in the 1877 death record of his young son (named – of course – Andrew), father Andrew’s birthplace is listed as “St Christopher island”.
 He came to the US about 1862, and became a United States citizen in 1866.
 He married an American-born lady named Mary Ann in the late 1860s, and they lived in Brooklyn, NY.
 Andrew took up the career of hat maker, as the 1870 census gives his occupation as journeyman hatter, and later city directories list him as a full fledged hatter.
 His death came at the young age of 44, of tuberculosis and pneumonia.
 Interestingly, the death certificate lists his father’s birthplace as England, and his mother’s as Denmark.
 This information can’t be taken as the gospel truth, as it was probably given to the authorities by his wife.
 Even so, it may be that his father was actually born in England but came to live in St Kitts.
-Similarly, his mother could have been born in Denmark, but lived at some point in one of the Danish West Indian islands – St Thomas, St John, or St Croix.
+More likely, the entry was referring to the fact that St Kitts was a British territory.
+Similarly, his mother could have been born in Denmark, or she was from one of the Danish West Indian islands – St Thomas, St John, or St Croix.
 His racial designation in US records is white.